Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 You should be able to explain:

-- Difference between “S3 for state backend” vs “S3 buckets you manage as resources”.[web:24]
+- Difference between “S3 for state backend” vs “S3 buckets you manage as resources”.
-- Why versioning, encryption, and tight IAM on the state bucket are important.[web:24]
+- Why versioning, encryption, and tight IAM on the state bucket are important.
 ---

 ## 2. Bucket Configuration: Versioning, Encryption, Logging

 ### 2.1 How do you enable versioning?

-Use `versioning` block on `aws_s3_bucket` or a separate `aws_s3_bucket_versioning` resource depending on provider version.[web:22]
+Use `versioning` block on `aws_s3_bucket` or a separate `aws_s3_bucket_versioning` resource depending on provider version.

 ```hcl
 resource "aws_s3_bucket" "data" {